CorrDetective/CorrDetective.github.io/index.md

 ## What is CD?
 <iframe width="560" height="315" src="https://www.youtube.com/embed/U7z4uyonixk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Why CD?
+{% include icon.html id="twitter" title="twitter" %}
+  - Two orders of magnitude faster
+  - Generic, supports multiple query types, measures and constraints
+  - Has extensions that support query approximation and streaming data

+## What is a multivariate correlation?
+  - Correlation between 3 or more variables, in contrast to most common correlation measures which only take two variables as input.
+  - An example of a multivariate correlation is simply measuring the pearson correlation between aggregations of two sets of variables.
+  - Example with stock prices
+  - There exist more multivariate correlation measures such as multipoles, Total correlation, or Canonical Correlation coefficient

+## Why are they relevant? (use cases)
+  - Finance
+  - Genomics
+  - Neuroscience
+  - Meteology

+## How does CD work?
+  - ...

 <!-- ## Getting started